 ABOUT PARTICLE MEASURING SYSTEMS

-- Environmental and Facility Monitoring Systems
+- Environmental and Facility Monitoring Systems (FMS)

-- Data collection and Data Management (DM)
+- Data collection and fully compliant data management

-Additionally, we offer a wide variety of expert advisory services including:
+Additionally, we offer a wide variety of expert Advisory Services including:

 - Sampling locations

-- Risk Assessments – avoiding 483s
+- Risk Assessments – avoiding 483’s

 - Thermal Validations

 - Crisis Handling – 483 management and response

 Founded 50 years ago, PMS is a trusted thought-leader in the Pharmaceutical clean manufacturing and other Life Science industries.
 Our team provides multiple webinars, papers, and training throughout the year to support professionals and cleanroom manufacturers with reliable guidance on the application of and compliance to global regulations.